-Two more booked-out November sessions remain in 2020, but City of Onkaparinga cat owners are encouraged toto be notified when new appointments become available (likely from March 2021).
+Two more booked-out November sessions remain in 2020, but City of Onkaparinga cat owners are encouraged to add their name and contact details to the waiting list to be notified when new appointments become available (likely from March 2021).

 You can also access desexing, microchipping and a full range of veterinary services at your local clinics at any time, however this is not in conjunction with the program.

 RSPCA South Australia Veterinary Clinical Services Manager, Dr Gayle Kothari, said RSPCA is very pleased with the program’s progress so far.

 “We’re delighted that City of Onkaparinga residents have been booking out every clinic on offer and it’s great to see people taking further steps towards responsible cat management,” Dr Kothari said.